Costs of IVF

 When you have IVF treatment at our East Melbourne clinic, you are admitted to East Melbourne Specialist Day Hospital (EMSDH), Royal Women's Hospital, Waverley Private Hospital Day Procedure Centre or the Wyndham Clinic Private Hospital as a patient.
 When contacting your private health fund provider, please quote item numbers 13212 (egg collection) and 13215 (embryo transfer) – these apply to all day hospital locations.

 If you do not have private insurance, the cost of your procedure will vary depending on the day hospital where the procedure is performed and the anaesthetist.
-As a guide, you can expect to pay up to $1,150 for the day hospital egg collection procedure and $560 for the embryo transfer procedure.
+As a guide, you can expect to pay up to $1,210 for the day hospital admission costs.
 The anaesthetist fee is approximately $250-$300 and a Medicare rebate will apply.
 If you are having your procedure at the Royal Women’s Hospital, your Patient Liaison Administrator will discuss these costs with you.